raparama/CapstoneProject/README.md

  <p>

 **[UBER Supply Demand – GAP](https://github.com/raparama/CapstoneProject/tree/master/01.%20UBER%20SUPPLY%20DEMAND%20GAP)** <br>
-Use analytics to identify why Uber sometimes faces a supply demand challenge and what we can do to overcome it.
-Use Data manipulation, visualization, and exploratory data analysis (EDA) skills to identify the problem faced by Uber. <em> Python: Pandas, Matplotlib, Seaborn </em>
+ - The aim of analysis is to identify the root cause of the problem (i.e. cancellation and non-availability of cars) and recommend ways to improve the situation.
+ - This data set is a masked data set similar to what data analysts at Uber handle.
+ - Solved this assignment <em> using EDA and data visualisation Python, Pandas, Matplotlib, Seaborn </em>
+ - The result of analysis present to the client, The problem root causes and hypotheses possible and recommend ways to improve.   </em>

 </p>
 </li>